-AAPA’s new EHR Toolkit can help PAs advocate for EHR systems that are designed, selected, and implemented with functionality considerations for PAs, ultimately resulting in more efficient and high-quality patient care.
+AAPA’s EHR Toolkit can help PAs advocate for EHR systems that are designed, selected, and implemented with functionality considerations for PAs, ultimately resulting in more efficient and high-quality patient care.
 AAPA’s EHR Toolkit contains five resources to help PAs.
 Contact Sondra DePalma at [email protected] for more information.

 Best Practices Checklist for Your EHR System